kyoungwhankim/Daily_Art_AI_News_Feed/README.md

 Static site — no backend, no login.
 Hosted on GitHub Pages.
 The whole app is React rendered in the browser; updating the site means editing one JavaScript file and pushing.

+Daily updates are produced by a Claude Code Routine that runs in the cloud each morning, researches news, writes Korean translations, and pushes the change to `main` automatically.
+Manual editing still works the same way it always did — pick whichever path fits the day.

 ## Live site

 Edit `articles.js`, commit, push.
 GitHub Pages auto-rebuilds in ~60 seconds.